myTerminal/book-summaries/transform-your-habits-_-james-clear.md

 Making changes is tough.
 Whenever your schedule gets crazy, the inertia of life can pull you away from your goals and right back into your old habits.

 The one common mistake we often make when it comes to setting goals is, we set a deadline, but not a schedule.
-With this strategy, if we don't achieve the arbitary deadline timeline what we set in the beginning, we feel like a failure.
+With this strategy, if we don't achieve the arbitrary deadline what we set in the beginning, we feel like a failure.
 The end result, is that we often give up if we don't reach our goal by the initial deadline.

-Instead of giving yourself a deadline to accomplish a particular goal by, you should choose a goal that is important to you and then set a schedule to work towards it consistenty.
+Instead of giving yourself a deadline to accomplish a particular goal by, you should choose a goal that is important to you and then set a schedule to work towards it consistently.

 If you want to be the type of person who accomplishes things on a consistent basis, then give yourself a schedule to follow, not a deadline to race towards.